Enregistrements de données

 Les chercheurs doivent respecter la déclaration de droits suivante:

 L’éditeur et détenteur des droits de cette ressource est The Pacific Community (SPC).
-This work is licensed under a Creative Commons Attribution Non Commercial (CC-BY-NC) 4.0 License.
+Ce travail est sous licence Creative Commons Attribution Non Commercial (CC-BY-NC) 4.0.

 Enregistrement GBIF